Ronald Greene autopsy details revealed as new video shows police stopped him rolling over after beating him - News Break

 Footage from the ultimately fatal 2019 encounter has been released for the first time this week, with the Associated Press obtaining new video that showed a state trooper shouting at Mr Greene to stay on his stomach.

 “Don’t you turn over.
 Lay on your belly.
-Lay on your belly” AP reported Trooper Kory York shouting at the shackled man.
+Lay on your belly” AP reported Trooper Kory York shouting at the shacked man.

 “You better lay on your f****** belly like I told you to!
 You understand?” he added.